Affiliate Disclosure

 Before You Lift: Setting Up Safely

 The prep stage is where most mistakes happen.
 Choose level, solid ground — concrete or a sealed floor; dirt, grass and gravel shift under load, and asphalt softens in heat.
 Never jack on a slope.
 Apply the parking brake, and leave a manual in gear or an auto in Park.
 Chock the wheels on the grounded end — lifting the front?
-Chock the rear wheels, front and back of the tyre.
+Chock the rear wheels, front and back of the tire.
 Chocks are cheap insurance against rolling; full detail in wheel chocks & safety.

 How to Jack Up a Car — Step by Step

 - Position the jack under the correct jack point.
 Consult your manual or our jack points guide — reinforced pinch welds, subframe sections or dedicated pads.
-Align the saddle directly beneath it; an off-centre saddle can slip.
+Align the saddle directly beneath it; an off-center saddle can slip.

 - Check the saddle contact.
 Raise until the saddle just touches without bearing weight, and confirm alignment.
 A rubber pad or slotted puck protects the underside and improves grip.